inkarkat/vim-SearchAsQuickJump/README.md

 Next / previous matches can be jumped to via separate mappings, but not via the default n / N commands.
-(Even if the integration with the SearchRepeat plugin is used; contrary to most other integrations, this quick search must be explicitly activated via the gnq / gnQ mapping. )
+(Even if the integration with the SearchRepeat plugin is used; contrary to most other integrations, this quick search must be explicitly activated via the gnq / gNq mapping. )

 ### SEE ALSO

 - Check out the SearchSpecial.vim plugin page ([vimscript #4948](http://www.vim.org/scripts/script.php?script_id=4948)) for a full list of special searches powered by it.
+- Check out the SearchRepeat.vim plugin page ([vimscript #4949](http://www.vim.org/scripts/script.php?script_id=4949)) for a full list of custom searches that integrate with it.

 USAGE
 ------------------------------------------------------------------------------